You can find us on St Peter’s Road, Birkdale, PR8 4BY

 - The Worship notes will continue to be distributed by email and on the website

-- The Worship notes will form the basis of the Church service
+- The Worship notes will form the basis of the Sunday Zoom service (email office for details) and the Church services

 - The recorded reflection will continue to be available on 01704 339450 (local call rates apply)